alanwatsonforster/glass/src/glass/groundunitdata/SAMs.md

 ### I-HAWK Launcher

 - AS and Puma both have this as three triple launchers, but a battery typically has six according to Wikipedia.
-However, Wikipedia also talsk about an "AFCC" which controls one firing section of three launchers, one acquisition radar, and one illuminator.
+However, Wikipedia also mentions an "AFCC" which controls one firing section of three launchers, one acquisition radar, and one illuminator.
 This matches the AS missile count.
 -

 ### I-HAWK Missile

 - MIM-23B
   - Puma has HOJ, but I think this was in the D.
-- MIM-23V
+- MIM-23C
   - Improved ECCM.
 - MIM-23D
-  - This (and the subequent F/H/J/M) versions seem to be the HOJ versions.
+  - This (and the subsequent F/H/J/M) versions seem to be the HOJ versions.
+  - I'm guessing the year.
+It was after 1982 and before 1990, looking at the diagram in the Wikipedia page.

 ## M48 Chaparral